 - Preferred faculty advisors: Choose your first to sixth preferences from the pull-down menu in the field "Your Selection of Lab" on the application system.
 For the available faculty advisors and their research areas, consult the list in this Admission Guide.
-If you have any preferred choices in addition to the first six choices, fill (list) the information in the following Field 1 for Department-Specific Information. - Field 1 for Department-Specific Information: As mentioned above, fill (list) the additional information on the preferred faculty advisors, if there are any in addition to the first six preferred choices. - Field 2 for Department-Specific Information: Declare which language you hope to use in the oral examination, Japanese or English.
+If you have any preferred choices in addition to the first six choices, fill (list) the information in the following Field 1 for Department-Specific Information.
+The choice of preferred faculty advisors does not affect the result. - Field 1 for Department-Specific Information: As mentioned above, fill (list) the additional information on the preferred faculty advisors, if there are any in addition to the first six preferred choices. - Field 2 for Department-Specific Information: Declare which language you hope to use in the oral examination, Japanese or English.